jorgeuos/nextjs-chatgpt/README.md

 ### Summary

 Can it be easier than that?
 I think not.
 But I still tweaked some and ended up with this result.
+I also got some help from OpenAI playground tutorial.

 Check it out:
 ```sh
 ./pages/index.js
 ./pages/api/generate.js
 ```

+Enjoy!